 Allow the police to place their handcuffs on you.
 Then, be still as you take the ride to the police station.

 Once you get to the station, you’ll get one phone call before being put in a jail cell.
 If you have a lawyer, make that telephone call count by contacting him or her.
-Otherwise, you can call a family member or friend, who can search for a lawyer for you when caught with drugs but not charged.
+Otherwise, you can call a family member or friend, who can search for a lawyer for how long do police have to file drug charges.

 Finally, to avoid having to remain in your jail cell during your entire case, request that the court set bail for you during your arraignment and caught with drugs but not charged.
 At this type of court proceeding, you’ll hear all of the charges that have been filed against you, and you should also be prepared to enter a plea.